TVPlayerSupport/IPTVPlayerSupport/index.md

 - Support  media formats such as m3u8, mp4, mp3. . . . . .
 - Support fullscreen.
 - Mouse Control show or hidden Playlist.
-- Support multi Playlists, and auto save your TXT and M3U Playlist.
+- Support multi playlists, and auto save your TXT and M3U playlist.
 - Resize window from 480x320 to Fullscreen.
 - Make the window always stay in front or not.
 - Support AirPlay for Apple TV.
 - Add your favorite channels to My Favorites.
 - Conversion Tools for convert TXT playlist to M3U or M3U to TXT.

-### How to Add channels to My Favorites or Delete it?
+### How to add channels to My Favorites or delete it?

 1. Select the channel you want to add first.
 2. Click the Menu File -- and the subMenu Add Channel to My Favorites
 3. or Click the Menu File -- and the subMenu Remove Channel From My Favorites.
 4. Once you add channels to My Favorites, it will show in the Playlist table.

-### Support multi Playlists, How to remove a file from the TableView?
+### Support multi playlists, How to remove a file from the tableview?

 1. Select the file you want delete in the Playlist TableView
 2. Click the Menu "File" (On the Top Left Corner)